 Source: Sarah Hostmann

-The Freie Universität’s Language Center offers language classes in the framework of the general professional skills (ABV) study area.
-In the “How do I register for courses?”-section of the OSA you can find more information on the classes offered and how to register for them.
+The Freie Universität’s Language Center offers language classes as part of the general professional skills (ABV) study area.
+In the “How do I register for classes?”-section of the OSA you can find more information on the classes offered and how to register for them.

 Center for Independent Language Learning